purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-Interview-Questions/interview-questions.md

 There are various ways to check and handle the presence of multicollinearity in your regression model.
 One of them is to calculate the Variance Inflation Factor (VIF).
 If your model has a VIF of less than 4, there is no need to investigate the presence of multicollinearity.
 However, if your VIF is more than 4, an investigation is very much required, and if VIF is more than 10, there are serious concerns regarding multicollinearity, and you would need to correct your regression model.

 ## 🌟 Question 6

+**What are support vectors in SVM (Support Vector Machine)?**

+Support vectors are the data points in a dataset that are closest to the hyperplane (the line that separates the classes in the dataset) and are used to build the classifier.

+## 🌟 Question 6
 **Explain why the performance of XGBoost is better than that of SVM?**

 XGBoost is an ensemble approach that employs a large number of trees.
 This implies that when it repeats itself, it becomes better.